 - Define the start and end of each partition by setting the values in the partition layer indices table.
 The partition layer indices should correspond to the quantum barrier layers in the MQW stack between each uncoupled quantum well structure.

-Using the Single Quantum Well Approximation
+Single Quantum Well Approximation

-If parameters like charge density and electric potential vary across the MQW stack, a parameter sweep can be used to obtain results for the different values of these parameters.
+Even if parameters like charge density and electric potential vary across the MQW stack, a parameter sweep can be used to obtain results for the different values of these parameters for a single quantum well.
 The results from the individual simulations can be combined to obtain the results for the entire MQW structure.

 Next: Adding Strain to the MQW Layers